TikhonJelvis/TPL/Guide.md

 This also works on patterns (like `f $[a, b]`).

-## Custom Scope
+### Custom Scope

 You can add bindings to the environment of a closure using the `with` native function.
-Given a closer `f`, we can write:
+Given a closure `f`, we can write:

     g := with ["x" -> 11] f